bveenema/ParticlePromise/README.md

 ##### Enable
 ------
 Enable must be called prior to [.create()].
-Sets up the API response handler.
-Uses 1 of 4 Particle.subscribe() slots available to user code
+Enable sets up the API response handler and uses 1 of 4 Particle.subscribe() slots available to user code.
 ``` cpp
 promise.enable();
 ```
 ##### Set Timeout
 ------
-Sets a new default timeout that will be used for all subsequent Promises (does not effect current, in-process) Promises.
+Sets a new default timeout that will be used for all subsequent Promises (does not effect current, in-process Promises).
 Default is 5 seconds.
 ``` cpp
 promise.setTimeout(10000); // Update default timeout to 10 seconds (unit: milliseconds)
 ```